The CRESST experiment is a search for

-their elastic scattering on nuclei.
+their elastic scattering off nuclei.
 The nuclei are in the absorber of a

-cryogenic detector, capable of detecting the small energy of the recoiling nucleus which has been hit by an incoming WIMP.
+cryogenic detector, capable of detecting the small energy of the recoiling nucleus which has been hit by an incoming dark matter particle.

 Such a search for very rare interactions with a low energy